-3. Upon receipt of the completed form, the Executive Director of Learning and Literacy will review it for completeness and quality of documentation.
-If it is determined that the written complaint has validity, he or she will contact the Principal of the appropriate school to initiate a review of the material.
-Within thirty (30) school days of being contacted by the Executive Director of Learning and Literacy, the Principal will establish a school-level ad hoc materials review committee to complete a review of the challenged material.
-The Principal will appoint a committee chair, and ensure the membership of the committee includes, as a minimum, one or more certified school librarians, classroom teachers, parents, and students.
+Following review of the written complaint, the Executive Director of Teaching and Learning will contact the Principal of the appropriate school to initiate a review of the material.
+A determination on the review is to be reported within sixty (60) days of receiving the completed MC-114A form.

+Upon being contacted by the Executive Director of Teaching and Learning, the Principal will establish a school-level ad hoc materials review committee to complete a review of the challenged material.
+The Principal will appoint a committee chair, and ensure the committee includes, as a minimum, one or more member from each of the following categories: